threader/AltanOS/Readme.md

 ```

 # TODID:
-* Move scripts to own folder, it's getting messy.
+* Move scripts to own folder, it's getting messy. - done
 * Bother to ask when to schedule thing.
 * Ask to either install MalwareBytes or run to AwdCleaner sometimes? - Just schedule AwdCleaner to run anyway.
 * Add AwdCleaner and scan quickly before proceeding. - Added, but not set any arguments and requires user interaction.
-* Ask if you wish to install LibreOffice or Microsoft Office.
+* Ask if you wish to install LibreOffice or Microsoft Office, VSCodium or VisualStudioCode
 * Dig around for more hardening or other things that make sense.
 * Better Readme and explenation, 2 days now i've layed down in bed to sleep then having a great idea what to write, then not when i wake up... - Done?
 * Try to preconfigure Sandboxie. -Naaah